 Candidates must be ABS-eligible for SCC boards.
 To apply, submit an application through the SAFAS website and register for the match process through the National Resident Matching Program (NRMP).
 Matching is now closed for the 2018-2019 academic year.
 Applications for the 2019-2020 academic year will be reviewed as they are received.

 All applications are reviewed individually and candidates accepted for interviews will be contacted.
-Interviews are generally held late summer to early fall.
+Interviews for the 2019-2020 academic year will be conducted in May, July and August.
 In addition, there will be a dinner the night before each interview to allow time to meet faculty and current fellows.

 The program start date is August 1st and ends on July 31st.